Kikwit: Climate

 Kikwit has a tropical savanna climate (Köppen climate classification Aw), with an average temperature of about 25 C and average annual rainfall of 1,483 mm.
 The dry season lasts roughly from May to August, though it fluctuates and may last between 80 and 120 days.
 Rainfall peaks from October to December, with a secondary peak in March and April.
 In an average year, rainfall peaks at over 230 mm in October or November, and it is lowest in July, when the maximum is about 5 mm.
-The city has a high humidity, with an average of 85%, which peaks during the season with high rainfall.
+Rainfall measurements, which began in 1955, indicate that the city has become increasingly dry following an increase in rainfall from 1963 to 1968.
+The city has a high humidity, with an average of 85%, which peaks during the rainiest months.
 The highest temperatures occur between April and May and the lowest temperatures between December and February.
 Daily maximum temperatures occur around 1 or 2 pm.
-Rainfall measurements in Kikwit, which began in 1955, indicate that the city has become increasingly dry following an increase in rainfall from 1963 to 1968.
 As the city is near the equator, its atmospheric pressure is low, averaging 1,006.2 hectopascals.
 Winds blow most commonly from the northeast.

 Demographics

-Population figures of Kikwit range between 500,000 and 1.4 million.
-(Note: Population estimates include 500,000 (2023), 800,000 (2022), 1,200,000 (2023), and 1,336,992.)
+Population estimates of Kikwit have ranged between 500,000 and over one million in the 2020s.
+(Note: Population estimates include 1,336,992 (2020), 800,000 (2022), 500,000 (2023), and 1,200,000 (2023).)
 The municipal government reported in 2020 that the city had 1,336,992 inhabitants, including 96 foreign nationals.
-Despite its large size, it is considered a secondary city compared to others in the country.
+Despite its large size, Kikwit is considered a secondary city compared to others in the country.

 Ethnic groups around Kikwit include the Pende and the Mbala.
-Kikwit is in a Kikongo-speaking region, despite not being inhabited by the Kongo people; the language became a lingua franca during the colonial era.
-Lingala supplanted Kikongo as a lingua franca in the city's markets by the 1990s.
-The city has thousands of rural migrants.
-It also has migrants from Kasaï Province, including those who left the declining diamond industry of Kasaï or were internally displaced by Kamwina Nsapu rebellion.
+Kongo is the main language spoken in Kikwit, despite the region not being inhabited by the Kongo people.
+The language became a lingua franca during the colonial era.
+Lingala also became a common language in the city's markets by the 1990s.
+French is spoken in bureaucratic and medical settings.

+Kikwit has thousands of rural migrants.
+Some families seasonally move between residences in urban Kikwit and rural areas.
+The city also has migrants from Kasaï Province, including those who left the declining diamond industry of Kasaï or were internally displaced by the Kamwina Nsapu rebellion of the 2010s.
 Refugees from Angola have also come to the city.